What is Property Sourcing and How Does it Work?

 For those who are keen to invest in property, but don’t have the time to conduct research and liaise with developers, deal packaging is often a popular route.
 While this comes with additional costs, the reassurance that the investment property has been thoroughly researched by a professional is usually more than enough to compensate for this.

-‘This guest post was provided by Sophie at Seven Capital.
+‘This guest post was provided by Sophie at Joseph Mews.
 The opinions expressed by the guest writer above and those providing comments are theirs alone, and do not necessarily reflect the opinions of Savvy Women Group or any employee thereof.
 Savvy Women Group is not responsible for the accuracy of any of the information supplied by the guest writer.’